The Magis High School Program

 Please note: With the Distance Learning Model and the impact of Covid-19 on travel and group gatherings, our college tours, workshops, and SAT prep will be offered virtually until further notice.

-Students are able to use the Magis Center to study, complete assignments and projects, and seek academic support.
+Students are able to use the BEE office to study, complete assignments and projects, and seek academic support.

-Each year, an SI Alumni Volunteer (or two!) serves the Magis Center as an academic tutor, mentor, and advocate who works with our students one-on-one.
 Students who fall under a certain GPA are contacted by the Magis Academic Support Coordinators to create and sustain an improvement plan.
-Magis students are encouraged to take advantage of the resources that are available daily in the office.
-The office is open from 8:00 am to 4:30 pm Monday through Thursday and 9:20 am - 3:30 pm on Friday and is staffed by one of the Magis Center Staff.
+These students are encouraged to take advantage of the resources that are available daily in the office.
+The office is open from 8:00 am to 4:30 pm Monday through Thursday and 9:20 am - 3:30 pm on Friday and is staffed by one of the BEE staff.

 Our distance learning schedule is TBD.
 Please check back for updates as we begin the new school year.